 Philippe was granted a fourteen day leave to the UK in late September of 1918.
 While on leave he was admitted to the Endell Street Military Hospital in London on 9 October, suffering from influenza.
 He was discharged on 6 November, rejoining the unit on the 11th.
 In January of 1919 Philippe was admitted to the No 7 Canadian Stationary Hospital in Camiers (vdg), transferring to a hospital in Bexhill, England in February, with discharge on 11 March.
 With the end of the war, Philippe embarked for Canada aboard the Belgic on 16 April and was discharged from service on the 24th in Saint John, intended residence given as Maria.

 The 1921 census found Philippe working as a teamster in Matapédia, a community about 80 kilometres west of Maria on the Quebec/New Brunswick border.
 At some point he moved to northwestern Ontario, working as a labourer on gold mine property on a 1935 Voters list for West Narrows near Red Lake.
 By a 1945 Voters list he was living in Jaffray and Melick on the outskirts of Kenora, later moving to Kenora and joining the Kenora Branch of the Canadian Legion.
-In 1952, in Kenora, he married Josephine Alberline (née Harrison) Gauthier.
-Born in 1878 in Lorette, Manitoba, Josephine had moved to the Kenora area as a child with her parents Damase and Helene (née St Mathe) Harrison.
-She married Louis Leonard Gauthier on 27 July 1897 and together gave birth to known children Thomas, Mark, Leo, Leona, and John.
+In 1952 he married Josephine Albertine (née Harrison) Gauthier.
+Born around 1878 in Lorette, Manitoba, Josephine had moved to the Kenora area as a child with her parents Damase and Helene (née St Mathe) Harrison.
+She married Louis Leonide Gauthier on 27 July 1897 and together gave birth to known children Louis Romeo, Mark, Leo, Leona, Thomas, and John.
 Louis died in 1943 and Josephine on 13 November 1957.
 They are interred in an unmarked grave in the Lake of the Woods Cemetery in Kenora.
-Philippe was found on a Kenora Voters list for 1958 but his whereabouts after 1958 and final resting place are unknown.
+Philippe was found on a Kenora Voters list for 1958 but he returned to Maria where he died on 23 November 1961.

 By Judy Stockham